 There are plenty of local coffee shops and national coffee chains (like Starbucks and Dunkin) to choose from throughout Florida’s Space Coast.
 I was going to give an in-depth review on a handful of local coffee shops but quickly concluded that it wouldn’t be fair to the vast majority of great local spots.

 Most downtown areas here (there’s five of them!) are home to top-rated coffee shops, each of which are unique in their own ways.
 Cocoa Village is home to Ossorio Bakery & Café, where the coffee is roasted on site.
 There are a few other places in the works in the village that will soon rival Ossorio.
 The Eau Gallie Arts District is home to more than 19 murals, as well as Anaya Coffee.
-Downtown Cocoa Beach places you steps from the beach and is home to Juice n Java, Café Surfinista and Wahoo Coffee Co.
+Downtown Cocoa Beach places you steps from the beach and is home to Juice n Java, and Café Surfinista.
 Lots of options!
-And Downtown Titusville is home to Sunrise Bread Co. whereas Downtown Melbourne has The Sun Shoppe & Café.
+And Downtown Titusville is home to Sunrise Bread Co.

 Perhaps you have a child playing in a tournament at the USSSA Space Coast Complex.
 Nearby you have Bold Cup Coffee inside The Avenue Viera shopping complex.
 Take a break from the games and refuel.